JonasGaidukevicius/Playground/README.md

 This application allows to create attractions, kids, playgrounds and playground attractions.

+Use swagger to perform actions.
+Locally it is accessed on `http://localhost:8080/swagger-ui/index.html`.

+In-memory H2 database is used to store data.

+To access in-memory database use link 'http://localhost:8080/h2-console'.

 ## Entities of application
 Attraction has name, type, capacity.